bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
-Over the past year I built a model
+Over the past year my collaborator
-> that tries to identify San Diego intersections likely to produce a killed-or-
+> Ayan Pendharkar and I built a model that tries to identify San Diego intersections likely to produce a killed-or-
 > serious-injury crash within three years — restricted to intersections with no
 > severe-crash history, so they're invisible to a screen based on prior crashes.
 >